ArthyBalu/Sparks-COVIDRF/README.md

 # COVIDRF

 The COVIDRF is a donating website that helps the people affected by covid to overcome the covid pandemic.
+I have integrated 'Razorpay' Payment gateway for accepting donations for COVIDRF.

 ## About 'COVIDRF'
 "COVIDRF",Covid Relief Fund is a organization, where the volunteers can donate certain amount of money for